Tony-72/Tony-72.github.io/README.md

-# Hello, my name is Tony
+# Hello, my name is Tony.

 ## I am hightly motivated self-taught cyber security enthusiast.
 I am an aspiring Cybersecurity SOC Analyst looking to break into the field by showcasing some of my skills and capabilities.
 I thrive in problems solving and critical thinking while utilizing my new and ever growing skill sets.
 I love bringing fresh perspective to common information security issues.
 My goal to continue expanding my cybersecurity skillset through versatile learning and practical hands-on experience so that I can provide safety and security to individuals, organizations, and their data.